Youth activism

 Youth activism is the participation in community organizing for social change by persons between the ages of 15–24.
-Youth activism has led to a shift in political participation and activism.
+Increasing youth activism has led to evolutions in young people's political participation, which includes activism.
 A notable shift within youth activism is the rise of "Alter-Activism" resulting in an emphasis on lived experiences and connectivity amongst young activists.
-The young activists have taken lead roles in public protest and advocacy around many issues like climate change, abortion rights and gun violence.
+Young activists have taken lead roles in public protest and advocacy around many issues like climate change, racism, gender, abortion rights and gun violence.

-Different from past protest or advocacy, technology has become the backbone to many of these modern youth movements.
+Different from past protest or advocacy, technology has become vital to many modern youth movements.
 It has been shown in multiple studies that internet use along with seeking information online is shown to have positive impacts on political engagement.
 Popular applications like Twitter, Instagram and YouTube have become the newest tools for young activists in the 21st century.
 Technology and the use of digital media has changed the way youth participate in activism globally, and youth are more active in media than older generations.